Len Strazewski

+Len Strazewski (February 16, 1955 – April 27, 2026) was an American comic book writer.

+Life and career

-Len Strazewski (born February 16, 1955) is an American comic book author who wrote Starman after Roger Stern.
-He has also worked on The Flash, Justice Society of America, Phantom Lady, The Fly, and many other titles for DC comics.
+Strazewski was born on February 16, 1955.
+He worked on the DC Comics titles Starman, The Flash, Justice Society of America, Phantom Lady, The Fly.
 He also worked on a comic version of Speed Racer for NOW Comics.
 His Street Fighter II comic for Malibu Comics was canceled after three issues by Capcom because of his choice to have Ken Masters murdered in the second issue.
 Also at Malibu, he wrote Prime, Elven and Prototype.
-He is a professor of journalism at Columbia College Chicago and a member of the school's Board of Trustees.
+He was a professor of journalism at Columbia College Chicago and a member of the school's Board of Trustees.
+Strazewski died on April 27, 2026, at the age of 71.